 The only two exceptions are folk, which favors cocaine, and jazz, which is closely paired with acid.
 Some jazz musicians have even branded their sound as “acid jazz”, referring to a subgenre known to incorporate elements of soul, funk, and disco.
 The style became popular in the United Kingdom before gaining more momentum in Japan and the United States.

 The nature of art allows and encourages musicians to explore various interpretations of personal strife, and substance abuse appears to be one of the most visible issues.

 If we consider art as developing downstream from culture, it’s very easy to see how musicians are becoming more direct and vocal about such habits.
-According to the National Institute on Drug Abuse, illicit drug use saw an 8.2 percent increase between 2002 and 2013 in the United States alone.
+Illicit drug use saw an 8.2 percent increase between 2002 and 2013 in the United States alone.

 Art is a powerful way for individuals to rationalize and understand these issues, but many people require an extra push to take back control of their lives.
 Addictions.com provides valuable information on how those who feel they have lost their way can take the first step to recovery.

 The organization understands addiction is a different battle for everyone fighting it and can assist users with developing their own recovery plans.